loop23/ttml/README.md

 need one!), so I wrote one.
 In the future I may support writing a ttml file and/or a better, richer API.

-## WARNING

-It doesn't yet work actually, don't even think of using it ;)

 ## Installation

 Add this line to your application's Gemfile: